FREQUENTLY ASKED QUESTIONS (FAQ)

 MEDICAL INSURANCE

 Medical cover is recommended.
-Please consult your service provider for options in Southern Africa.
+Consult your service provider for options in Southern Africa.

 South Africa does not pose many health risks and we have world-class medical facilities, clinics and private practices throughout the country.

-Consult your physician or health care provider at least 4 to 6 weeks before your trip to determine whether or not you will need any immunizations, vaccines or medications in preparation.
-A tetanus booster and Hepatitis A vaccines are recommended by the Center for Disease Control.
+Consult your physician or health care provider at least 4 to 6 weeks before your trip to determine whether or not you will need any immunisations, vaccines or medications in preparation.
+A tetanus booster and Hepatitis A vaccines are recommended by the Centre for Disease Control.

 WHAT’S THE WEATHER LIKE?